-There are so many reasons to adapt to a more sustainable lifestyle in 2020 – helping to cut down on the amount of plastic produced, reducing food waste, preventing rubbish going to our landfills and helping to save our oceans are just some of them.
+There are so many reasons to adapt to a more sustainable lifestyle in 2021 – helping to cut down on the amount of plastic produced, reducing food waste, preventing rubbish from going to our landfills and helping to save our oceans are just some of them.

 So how can you start your journey?
 Below are ten top tips to help you kick-start your way to a more sustainable way of life.

 1. Reduce your meat intake

 You don’t have to switch to a plant-based diet totally, but reducing the amount of meat or animal products you eat is proven to help the environment.
 Start by changing one dinner each week to a plant-based meal, then up it to perhaps one day each week and take it from there.

 With research you’ll find there are some incredible vegan recipes to try, it might make you increase your plant-based meals in a week considerably!

 If you’re not sure where to start, I suggest trying a plant-based recipe box delivery that will make it super easy to cook healthy vegan meals from scratch.

 Single-use disposable plastic bottles are a big issue – whilst some people do reuse them for a limited time, more get chucked in the bin and head straight for our landfill.